xsf/xmpp.org/content/blog/newsletter/2025-05-05-newsletter.md

 ## XSF Announcements

 ### XSF Membership
-If you are interested in joining the XMPP Standards Foundation as a member, [please apply until May 18th, 2025, 00:00 UTC!](https://wiki.xmpp.org/web/Membership_Applications_Q2_2025).
+If you are interested in joining the XMPP Standards Foundation as a member, [submissions are open until May 18th, 2025, 00:00 UTC!](https://wiki.xmpp.org/web/Membership_Applications_Q2_2025).

 ### XSF Fiscal Hosting Projects